FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 Taking into consideration that the Metropolitan District would receive the same grant

-funding for 2023 what percentage of this funding has already been committed.--- 4
+funding for 2023 what percentage of this funding has already been committed.
+---
+4

 **12.Question submitted by Councillor D. McSweeney**